 - Note that shielding was paused on a national basis from 1 August 2020, although those living in local lockdown areas may be required to resume shielding.

 - The Guidance is clear that the CJRS is available if employers furlough individuals who are unable to work because they need to stay home with someone who is shielding or because they have caring responsibilities resulting from COVID-19 such as needing to look after children (provided the 3 week condition is satisfied).
 Where an employee's role cannot be done from home, parents needing to provide childcare will clearly qualify; there may be more scope for argument where parents can theoretically perform their tasks from home, but find this challenging whilst also providing childcare.

-- There is no specific reference in the Guidance to furloughing employees in clinically vulnerable groups (rather than clinically extremely vulnerable employees who will be shielding) who are "strongly advised" to follow the social distancing measures.
+- There is no specific reference in the Guidance to furloughing employees in clinically vulnerable groups who were "strongly advised" to follow the social distancing measures (as opposed to clinically extremely vulnerable employees advised to shield).
 However, as discussed above, the purpose of the CJRS as set out in the Schedule is to cover those whose "employment activities" have been affected by measures taken to prevent or limit transmission, such as social distancing guidelines.
 This probably means that, where work cannot be done from home, clinically vulnerable employees and other employees who elect not to attend work due to health and safety fears can be furloughed (subject to the 3 week condition), even if there is work available for them to do.

 Employees starting statutory leave after being placed on furlough